esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 We suggest the following approach:

-1. compare the data yourself in terms of descriptive statistics and what you know about the two patient groups (do you expect the same counts in each group? why or why not?)
+1. Compare the data yourself in terms of descriptive statistics and what you know about the two patient groups (do you expect the same counts in each group? why or why not?).
-2. consider a harmonization package
+2. Consider a harmonization package.

 Below are a three examples from the world of neuroimaging: